Freeing a trapped river.

-That's why The Nature Conservancy and The Delaware Maryland Agribusiness Association joined forces to convene the Delmarva Conservation Partnership.
-This unique public-private collaboration brings together over 30 groups - including conservation organizations, agribusiness, government agencies, and the scientific community - to advance nutrient management practices such as precision application of fertilizers, and to strategically protect and restore wetlands to enhance habitat and filter water making its way to the bay.
+The Nature Conservancy and The Delaware Maryland Agribusiness Association joined forces to convene the Delmarva Conservation Partnership.
+This unique public-private collaboration brings together over 30 groups - including conservation organizations, agribusiness, government agencies, and the scientific community - to advance nutrient management practices and to strategically protect and restore wetlands.

 With initial funding provided through a $10M partnership with the Natural Resource Conservation Service and a grant from the National Fish and Wildlife Foundation, the Delmarva Conservation Partnership committed to achieving the following 5-year goals:

 - Improve nutrient management practices on 37,000 acres of farmland

 - Protect 1,500 acres of natural filters including wetlands and buffers

 - Eliminate 300,000 pounds of nitrogen delivered to local waterways each year